Peace and Good Will:

 But if they try to make their own perspectives dominant, ignoring the perspectives of the other, failure is inevitable.
 They interrupt each other, speak louder and louder, become disrespectful toward each other's perspectives, and lose their tempers.
 They insist that their own way of doing things is the right way, and their spouse's way is wrong.

-The goal in marital conflict resolution is extremely important.
+The goal of marital conflict resolution is extremely important.
 If you both want to resolve conflicts, you must both win.
 Otherwise, one of you will feel that the conflict isn't resolved.
 So that should always be your goal: win-win.
 But that approach does more than resolve conflicts.
 It also makes you care for each other.
-It's good will.
+It's goodwill.

 It's a vicious cycle.
 When one spouse commits a thoughtlessness act, or makes a demand, the other spouse feels game on.
 What's good for the goose is good for the gander.
 Its easy to slip from being thoughtful to being thoughtless.
 But once you find yourselves being thoughtless, how do you go back to being thoughtful?